Pretrained Model release v1.5#

 Masked Autoencoder (MAE): A VIT-based MAE is used to reconstruct the sensor data for all input bands.
 This contributes to 95% of the total loss, known as the reconstruction loss.

-Teacher: DINO is used as a teacher to compute the representation loss, which accounts for the remaining 5% of the total loss.
+Teacher: DINOv2 is used as a teacher to compute the representation loss, which accounts for the remaining 5% of the total loss.

 Pre-training and Usage:#